 As you become more and more adept at this recipe, you may want to add essential oil or chopped herbs in step 6 to give the soap a terrific scent.
 Who knows, you may be able to start your own soap-making business with very little overhead, thanks to what gets leftover in your own fireplace!

 Nexus Chimney Services is a chimney inspection, cleaning and repair company based in Apex NC and serving Holly Springs, Garner, Raleigh, Cary, and beyond.
-To schedule a free estimate for a fireplace or chimney inspection, contact us today!
+To schedule an estimate for a fireplace or chimney inspection, contact us today!